 Copyright Eileen Smith Anglin.
 All Rights Reserved.

 To receive notice of future articles and events, sign up for the newsletter.

 You are welcome to share this article with others by email, on your blog or to your mailing list so long as you leave it intact and do not alter it in any way.
 All links must remain in the article.
 And, you must include the copyright notice and the bio.

-Posted on November 3, 2012, in Animal spirits and animal spirit guides, Fairies, Life at The Hermitage, The Gardens of 333 and tagged Bee, Compassionate Action, compassionate choice, Hurricane Sandy, Reiki.
+Posted on November 3, 2012, in Animal Angels and Animal Spirit Guides, Fairies, Life at The Hermitage, The Gardens of 333 and tagged Bee, Compassionate Action, compassionate choice, Hurricane Sandy, Reiki.
 Bookmark the permalink.
 3 Comments.